astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: float*,
    *default : None*,
    If the chosen wavefront sensor is the ``'Pyramid'``, Spot modulation radius in lambda/D units.
+This is gnored if the WFS is `'Shack-Hartmann'`

 .. option:: Binning = 1